KellyKRaymond/Game-Project/README.md

 explain side scroller vs platformer view of the screen

+to get the background of the image to be transparent I used ~ https://www6.lunapic.com

 What is HTML Canvas? (definition from W3Schools)
 The HTML <canvas> element is used to draw graphics, on the fly, via JavaScript.
 The <canvas> element is only a container for graphics.
 You must use JavaScript to actually draw the graphics.